DarioMazzanti/OneEuroFilterUnity/README.md

 - **TestScene0**: random noise is applied to the position (Vector3 type) of a cube floating along its vertical axis.
 - **TestScene1**: random noise is applied to the rotation (Quaternion type) of a rotating cube.

-The *OneEuroFilteringTest* objects existing in both scenes allows you to turn the 1€ filter on/off, to change its parameters and to set the amount of random noise applied to the cube on the left of the scene.
+The *OneEuroFilteringTest* object existing in both scenes allows you to turn the 1€ filter on/off, to change its parameters and to set the amount of random noise applied to the cube on the left of the scene.
 You can see the result of the filtering applied to the cube on the right.
-The project was developed using Unity 5.3.4f1, but the utility itself is just a .cs file with no particular dependencies, so it should work for other Unity versions as well (previous and next, I guess).
+The project was developed using Unity 5.3.4f1, but the utility itself is just a .cs file with no external dependencies, so it should work for other Unity versions as well (previous and next, I guess).
 > If you want to use the filter in your own projects (that's the idea, right?!) just copy the [OneEuroFilter.cs] file to your own Assets folder.

 ## Usage